mermaidpurse/wrapsher/docs/amber-comparison.md

 # [Amber](https://amber-lang.com/)

-Some of Wrapsher's initial inspiration was a post on Hacker News about it.
+Some of Wrapsher's initial inspiration was a post on Hacker News about Amber, a language compiled to bash.
 It seems like a great project, with a robust parser/compiler implementation that focuses on producing interpretable bash code that resembles the input language.

 I believe Wrapsher has somewhat different goals, so I did a cursory comparison of some language features, and some commentary on why